Torahiko-Dev/Archived-Projects/README.md

 These projects are demos and apps I created last year ( [@hu-yan](https://github.com/hu-yan) ) and then listed on my resume.

-## However...

-Due to the current company / organization's issue, they are not going to hire me after  graduation.
-Thus, seeking for new opportunities is now on my agenda.

 ## What's inside the box?

 ### Markdown-Blog-App